makma/fingerprintjs.com/content/blog/default-title.md

 customCTA:
   openCtaNewTab: false
 ---
-Online gambling was <a href="https://www.acuant.com/blog/online-gambling-being-gamed-by-fraudsters/">more popular than ever</a> in 2020.
+Online gambling was <a href="https://www.acuant.com/blog/online-gambling-being-gamed-by-fraudsters/" target="_blank" rel="noopener">more popular than ever</a> in 2020.
 Pandemic lockdowns drove people towards at-home activities, and gambling sites were one of many beneficiaries.

 However, as things become more popular with punters (or players), they also attract the attention of scammers.
-A general increase in internet usage has spurred a dramatic increase in the value of all types of cybercrime - <a href="https://cobalt.io/blog/cybersecurity-statistics-2021">up 300 percent</a>.
+A general increase in internet usage has spurred a dramatic increase in the value of all types of cybercrime - <a href="https://cobalt.io/blog/cybersecurity-statistics-2021" target="_blank" rel="noopener">up 300 percent</a>.

-It’s a <a href="https://cobalt.io/blog/business-cost-of-cybercrime">multi-billion dollar industry</a> that is driving more and more business owners to protect themselves with [online fraud prevention](https://fingerprintjs.com/online-fraud-prevention-and-detection).
+It’s a <a href="https://cobalt.io/blog/business-cost-of-cybercrime" target="_blank" rel="noopener">multi-billion dollar industry</a> that is driving more and more business owners to protect themselves with [online fraud prevention](https://fingerprintjs.com/online-fraud-prevention-and-detection).

 For gambling websites, that means it’s more important than ever to protect both your business and your customers from the effects of online gambling fraud.